 There is a part of us that does not recognize or at least fails to recognize the Lord when our life, our future or our well-being is at stake.
-Cleopas’ example invites us to bring this negative side of us to God for healing.
-So today, let us join Cleopas in his confession: “The Lord has truly been raised!”
-And of course, let us remind those we know whether our friends, relatives, family members, neighbors that it is still EASTER and we have four more Sundays before Pentecost!
+Today we are invited to bring this negative side of us to God for healing.
+Let us remind those we know whether our friends, relatives, family members, neighbors that it is still EASTER and we have four more Sundays before Pentecost!

 3. Finally, the third important aspect is that we learn the TRUE MEANING OF PEACE.
 Jesus’ greeting to His apostles on Easter Sunday night was “Peace be with you!”
 A person full of fear does not know peace.
 Before we know peace we have to know who we can trust and know that our trust is secure.
 Our trust is secure in Jesus but we all wish that God would give us more proof just like the apostles did.
 They achieved true peace upon knowing that Christ truly has risen from dead and is alive in their midst especially in the breaking of the bread.
 They were able to realize peace in the presence of their Master, the true source of their security … the true source of peace.